TimSoft77/CarND-PID-Control-Project/README.md

 `Ki` was kept low because the systemic bias it is intended to eliminate should not exist in this test.
 It is still needed to get rid of some steady-state error, including around long turns.

 Raising `Kd` to 10 from about 2 got the car to complete an entire lap at speed 20.
 It does result in jittery performance around turns however.
-Reasoning that the controller will need to make quicker turns at higher speeds, `Kd` was set at half the speed, and no lower than 10, when the speed target was raised to 40.
+Reasoning that the controller will need to make quicker turns at higher speeds, `Kd` was set at half the speed, and no lower than 10, when the speed target was raised to 40 (see main.cpp line 61).

 ### Throttle control
 Throttle was controlled to achieve a hard-coded speed target.
 This was ultimately set at 40, though that speed was not reached.
 Most testing was done with a speed target of 20, which the controller maintained super-consistently.